uber/cadence/docs/flow.md

 # Flow of tasks

-Below diagram explains (to certain level of detail) how a workflow is processed by Cadence workers and backend components.
+Below diagram demonstrates how a workflow is processed by Cadence workers and backend components.
+Note that this is a partial diagram that only highlights selected components and their interactions.
+There is more happening behind the scenes.

 [comment]: <> (To visualize mermaid flowchart below, install Mermaid plugin for your IDE.
 Works in github out of the box)